 When I was satisfied with the query's design and results, I saved the query as by_keyword.dtq.
-The Query Designer subsequently displayed by_keyword.dtq as a node in the Project Explorer window in Screen 2.
+The Query Designer subsequently displayed by_keyword.dtq as a node in the Project Explorer window.

 Designing Stored Procedures

-To create stored procedures, you start by selecting a database from the tree diagram in the Data View window, as Screen 3 shows.
+To create stored procedures, you start by selecting a database from the tree diagram in the Data View window.
 Click the database name (e.g., articles (BURNS)), and select Add to create a new procedure.
 (To edit an existing procedure, simply click the procedure.)
 Visual Database Tools opens an edit window that uses color-coded text.
 When you add a new procedure, the stored procedure editor provides a procedure template.

 You can debug stored procedures without leaving the Visual Database Tools environment.
 Before exercising the option to remotely debug procedures, you must perform a Visual Studio installation for both clients and servers.
 When debugging, you can remotely monitor the procedure as it executes on the server.
 To debug a procedure, you first set breakpoints and watches and then click Execute.
 Visual Database Tools opens up two windows: Execute and Output.
 In the Execute window, you specify the values for the procedure parameters.
 The Output window displays the stored procedure's outcome.

 o facilitate designing SQL databases, Visual InterDev includes Table Designer and Database Diagrammer.
 You can use these design tools to create database diagrams, create tables, and specify constraints, indexes, and relationships.